 Evidence-based strategies for teaching history in secondary schools.
 Covers historical thinking, source analysis, misconceptions, retrieval practice, and Ofsted requirements.

-History teachers face a peculiar challenge: the subject is inherently engaging, yet pupils often reduce it to a list of dates and names to memorise for an exam.
+History teachers face a peculiar challenge: the subject is inherently engaging, yet learners often reduce it to a list of dates and names to memorise for an exam.
 The problem is not the content but the way we frame the discipline.
-When history is taught as a body of facts rather than a mode of inquiry, pupils learn to recall rather than to reason.
+When history is taught as a body of facts rather than a mode of inquiry, learners learn to recall rather than to reason.
 This guide sets out what the research says about effective history teaching and translates it into classroom practice.

 Key Takeaways